aws-samples/eks-workshop-v2/website/docs/autoscaling/compute/cluster-autoscaler/overprovisioning/setting-up.md

 ip-10-42-12-152.us-west-2.compute.internal   Ready    <none>   3m11s   vVAR::KUBERNETES_NODE_VERSION
 ```

-These two nodes are not running any workloads except for our pause pods, which will be evicted when "real" workloads are scheduled.
+These two additional nodes are not running any workloads except for our pause pods, which will be evicted when "real" workloads are scheduled.